tzbob/s-mt-frp/README.md

     cd ../..

 ### Install [Reactive](https://github.com/nafg/reactive/)
-(double publish is not a typo but an unidentified bug)
+(the removal of the ivy cached directory is due to an unidentified bug and is a step that should not be skipped)

     git clone https://github.com/nafg/reactive.git
     cd reactive
     git checkout a477dd8aceee8a92ade8bcdc79d6bedf2cac210f
     sbt publish-local
-    sbt publish-local
+    rm -rf ~/.ivy2/cache/cc.co.scala-reactive/reactive-core_2.10/
     cd ..

 ### Run the examples